 Why is Helen Keller famous?

-Helen Adams Keller is famous as the blind and deaf American woman who was notable for being a successful author, lecturer, political activist, a world traveler, and the first deaf-blind individual to have earned a Bachelor of Arts degree with honors.
-She was admired by people for being able to live a meaningful and colorful life despite her disability, and she was able to serve as an inspiration to others.
+Helen Adams Keller is famous as the blind and deaf American woman who was notable for being a successful author, lecturer, political activist, a world traveller, and the first deaf-blind individual to have earned a Bachelor of Arts degree with honours.
+She was admired by people for being able to live a meaningful and colourful life despite her disability, and she was able to serve as an inspiration to others.
 Her life story was an example of hope and perseverance, of friendship and compassion that gained her respect and recognition all over the world.

 Helen Keller was born without defect to Arthur H. Keller and Kate Adams on June 27, 1880.
 Although on her 19th month, Helen was struck by a severe fever that caused her blindness and deafness all throughout her life.
 She was educated by Anne Sullivan, the visually impaired instructor of Helen which also became her companion.
 And, she died by natural cause on June 1, 1968 at the age of 88.